The nonequilibrium evolution near the phase boundary: Characteristics of nonequilibrium evolution

 where bar represents the average over the entire sample.
 If $R_X$ tends to zero, $X$ is self-averaging; if $R_X$ increases, $X$ is self-diverging.
 In case of self-averaging, the fluctuation of $X$ diminishes as the system size increases, and the average of $X$ converges to the same value.
 Self-diverging means divergent fluctuations of $X$ as the system size increases.

 At the phase boundary, the relative variance of $\tau$ is plotted against the system size for three different temperatures in Fig.~2(d).
-The trend of $R_\tau$ with system size is observed to be significantly different for each temperature.
-Notably, at the critical temperature $T_{\rm c}=4.51$, $R_\tau$ remains almost constant as the system size increases.
-In other words, the variance or width of the RT distribution increases with the system size at the same rate as the average of RT, indicating non-self-averaging behavior of RT.
-This observation is consistent with other observables studied in the same context~\cite{non-selfaveraging-1}.
+The trend of $R_\tau$ is obviously different for each of temperature cases.

+At the critical temperature $T_{\rm c}=4.51$, $R_\tau$ remains almost constant as the system size increases.
+In other words, the variance or width of the RT distribution increases with the system size at the same rate as the average of RT, indicating non-self-averaging behavior of RT, consistent with other observables~\cite{non-selfaveraging-1}.

-At temperatures $T=4.30$ and $T=4.20$, it is observed that $R_\tau$ increases with system size, indicating self-diverging behavior at the 1st-PTL.
-This behavior is similar to what is observed in liquid crystals~\cite{nonSA-first-1}.
+At two lower temperatures $T=4.30$ and $T=4.20$, $R_\tau$ increases with system size, indicating self-diverging behavior at the 1st-PTL, similar to what is observed in liquid crystals~\cite{nonSA-first-1}.
 As the system size increases, the variance of RT increases more rapidly than the average of RT, and the distribution of RT become wider and flatter.
 This phenomenon suggests that randomness is significantly amplified with system size, leading to an abnormally increased variance.
-Such an extremely broad distribution of RT is a characteristic feature of the relaxation near the 1st-PTL.
+Such an extremely broad distribution of RT is a feature of the relaxation near the 1st-PTL.

-To explore the behavior away from the boundary, the average of RT is plotted against the system size in a double-logarithmic plot for three external fields at a specific temperature $T=4.2$ in Fig.~3(a).
-The external fields are $H=10^{-5}$ (red circles), $H=0.001$ (blue triangles), and $H=0.02$ (green squares).
+To explore the behavior away from the boundary, the average of RT for three external fields at a specific temperature $T=4.2$ are plotted against the system size in a double-logarithmic scales in Fig.~3(a).
+The external fields are $H=10^{-5}$ (red crosses), $H=0.001$ (blue triangles), and $H=0.02$ (green squares).
 Figure~3(a) illustrates that for each external field, as the system size increases, the average of RT also increases and can be fitted by a line, similar to the case shown in Fig.~2(a).
-Consequently, away from the boundary, the average of RT exhibits a power-law relationship with system size.
+Consequently, away from the boundary, the average of RT also exhibits a power-law relationship with system size.

 The power $z$ for $H=10^{-5}$ as presented in the legend of Fig.~3(a) is nearly the same as that observed at the 1st-PTL shown in Fig.~2(a).
 However, as one moves away from the 1st-PTL along the direction of the external magnetic field, $z$ gradually decreases.
 This reduction can be attributed to the alignment tendency of spins with the external magnetic field.
 As the external field becomes non-zero, the spins tend to align in the direction of the field, thereby reducing the overall randomness in the system.